Moses Amyraut: Career

+Later years

+His closing years were weakened by a severe fall he met with in 1657.
+He died on 18 January 1664 in Saumur.

 Seventeenth century opponents

 There were a number of theologians who defended Calvinistic orthodoxy against Amyraut and Saumur, including Friedrich Spanheim (1600–1649) and Francis Turretin (1623–1687).
 Ultimately, the Helvetic Consensus was drafted to counteract the theology of Saumur and Amyraldism.